dev8546/Algo-CodeChef/README.md

-This is test for apps
+This is test for apps not expecting to get the alert